jcanton/swe4py/exercises/1-3-build-install/02-compilerbackend/README.md

-# Example for a special purpose backend
+# Interactions between Frontend and Backend

 There are some special purpose backends, mainly to support distributing python extensions written in compiled languages.